nfroggy/a65n/readme.txt

 =====Why not to use this assembler=====
 - The code has that "old UNIX program" stank to it, where you have a lot of buffers with hard-coded sizes and if you exceed them the program will (hopefully) crash without telling you why.
+See a65.h if you want to fiddle with the buffer sizes.
 - It's fairly opinionated regarding syntax.
 It doesn't support a ton of 6502 "dialects" like all the popular assemblers do
 - It's an absolute assembler, so no linking